Biorthogonal Greedy Algorithms in Convex Optimization: Weak Biorthogonal Greedy Algorithms for Convex Optimization

 and define $G^f_m = (1 - \omega_m) G^f_{m-1} + \la_m \varphi^f_m$. \end{enumerate}

-The next algorithm~--- the Rescaled Weak Relaxed Greedy Algorithm for convex optimization~--- is an adaptation of its counterpart from the approximation theory (see~\cite{VT165}) that can be viewed as a generalization of the Rescaled Pure Greedy Algorithm, introduced in~\cite{Pet} and adapted for convex optimization in~\cite{GP}. \ \item Find $\lambda_m \ge 0$ such that
+The next algorithm~--- the Rescaled Weak Relaxed Greedy Algorithm for optimization of convex objective functions~--- is an adaptation of its counterpart from the approximation theory (see~\cite{VT165}) that can be viewed as a generalization of the Rescaled Pure Greedy Algorithm, introduced in~\cite{Pet} and adapted for convex optimization in~\cite{GP}. \ \item Find $\lambda_m \ge 0$ such that

 \item Find $\mu_m \in \mathbb{R}$ such that

 and define $G^r_m = \mu_m (G^r_{m-1} + \la_m \varphi^r_m)$. \end{enumerate}

 \begin{Proposition} The WCGA(co), the WGAFR(co), and the RWRGA(co) belong to the class $\mathcal{WBGA}$(co). \end{Proposition}